johnmn3/dispacio/README.md

 ```
 ## Choose Your Own Adventure

-You can supply a dispatch function that catches in all cases and looks elsewhere for resolution information.
-You're freedom to choose is completely ad-hoc, arbitrary and yours alone.

-You could bring in `core.logic`, `core.match` or any other number of inference systems to define your resolution strategy.
+You could bring in `core.logic`, `core.match`, Datomic's datalog queries or any other number of inference systems to define your resolution strategy.
 The world's your oyster.
-And remember: if there's something you don't like about how Rich Hickey is maintaining Clojure, you can _always_ massage the language into something more suitable for your needs - you don't need to ask for Rich's permission.
-As long as the core Clojure team keeps things open in this way, we're good!

 ## Bugs